GershM/deploy.nvim/README.md

 ```lua
 use { "GershM/deploy.nvim" }
 ```
-- make sure you have installed rsync application
+- Make sure rsync is installed.

 ## Basic usage
-- Create 'deploy.json' file at the project's root folder or use ``CreateDeploymentConfig`` command.
+- Create 'deploy.json' file at the project's root folder or use the ``CreateDeploymentConfig`` command.
 - Deployment config file(deploy,json) example:
 ```json
 [